MCCTeam/MCCTeam.github.io/docs/guide/usage.md

     Used for inventory manipulation when the [inventoryhandling](configuration.md#inventoryhandling) is enabled.

-    MCC defines inventories as containers internaly, so player's inventory, chests, droppers, dispensers, hoppers, chest minecarts, barrels, furnaces, etc... are all considered a container, and each one of them has it's ID, the words container and inventory can be used interchangeably.
+    MCC defines inventories as containers internally, so player's inventory, chests, droppers, dispensers, hoppers, chest minecarts, barrels, furnaces, etc... are all considered a container, and each one of them has it's ID, the words container and inventory can be used interchangeably.

     Inventory has slots and each one of them has an id.